6 Reasons Why You Could Be Experiencing Tooth Pain

 Brushing your teeth too hard can damage the structure of the coating on your teeth.
-This, in turn, could cause the roots, or part of them, to become exposed.
-Then, as time goes by you’ll notice your teeth feel sensitive when drinking and eating things that are either very hot or very cold.
+This can cause the roots, or part of them, to be exposed.
+Over time, you may become overly sensitive when you drink or eat things that are too hot or too cold.

-A good option is to invest in an electric toothbrush to clean your teeth or clean them with a handmade toothbrush that has extra soft bristles.
+A good option for brushing your teeth is to invest in an electric toothbrush or an extra soft-bristled manual toothbrush.

 Maybe you think that tooth trauma can’t be the reason why your teeth hurt.
 After all, if you had any trauma on your teeth you would have noticed, right?
 Well, that’s not actually the case.

 This is because in some cases trauma doesn’t start bothering you until many years after it has occurred.

 For instance, any type of accident can damage your mouth or your teeth and it’s possible that you may not realize it.
 Therefore, if you’ve had an accident, it’s important that your dentist checks your teeth regularly in order to prevent any long-term consequences.

 This disease occurs when germs or bacteria enter the teeth or the area where the gums protect the teeth.
 Here, these germs and bacteria multiply until the point where the immune system can’t fight them off.